 The Witches’ Pond is a popular place amongst Romanian witches who practice rituals by harnessing the energy and power contained within the water.
-It’s also rumored to be the spot where Vlad the Impaler finally met his end by beheading.
+It’s also rumoured to be the spot where Vlad the Impaler finally met his end by beheading.
 There are even reported sightings of Vlad’s spirit roaming through the forest surrounding the pond.

 Rasnov Fortress (Rasnov Citadel)

 Sitting atop a hill in Rasnov is the beautiful Rasnov Fortress, full of history and legends.
 The citadel was unlike others in Romania, as it was used to protect the entire village from attacks.

 Known as the “Fortress of Fear”, Rasnov Fortress is rumoured to be the place where Turkish prisoners were forced to dig a well through solid rock with the promise of freedom (seems to be a theme in Romania).
 Of course, they were betrayed and immediately killed once the well was completed.